 Dr. Chen Jit Ern is a Research Fellow at the Jeffrey Sachs Center on Sustainable Development and a Lecturer in the School of Biological Sciences at Sunway University.
 He holds a Bachelor of Arts degree in Natural Sciences and a PhD in Plant Sciences.
 His primary research interest is in the development and utilization of genetic engineering techniques and molecular tools on various microalgae, to study the underlying mechanisms for physiological traits such as lipid accumulation and heat tolerance.
 His previous Post-Doctoral position was in KAUST, Saudi Arabia, studying the potential for increased heat-tolerance in Zooxanthellae (Symbiodinium microadriaticum), the photosynthetic coral endosymbiont, native to the Red Sea.
 His current project in Sunway University is a continuation of this work, with a particular emphasis on the study of heat-activated Zooxanthellae retrotransposons.

-Chooi Yee plays a key role in the planning, development and execution of events for both the Jeffrey Cheah Institute and the Jeffrey Sachs Center.
-She oversees the operations, communications, event planning, and brings together Sunway University’s staff and students to develop ideas on green event management.
-Chooi Yee has more than 10 years of administrative experience, including experience in corporate tax consulting, database development and project management.
-Before joining the JSC, she was an administrator for the teaching evaluation and GCHE program Monash University Malaysia.
-During this time, she was awarded PVC’s 2011 and 2012 Award for Excellence in Administration.
+Chooi Yee plays a key role in the event planning, staff training, coordinates and implements new operation procedures for the Jeffrey Cheah Institute (JCI) and the Jeffrey Sachs Center (JSC).
+She oversees the operations, communications, event planning, website and database management.
+She has over 10 years of experience in administration, and expertise in event planning, project coordination and database management.
+Prior to joining the JCI-JSC, she was a tax consultant at Ernst & Young and senior research analyst at CEIC, ISI-Emerging Markets Group.
+She is a two-time winner of the Monash University Malaysia PVC’S Award to an outstanding administrative professional.
 Chooi Yee graduated with first class honours from University of Malaya in Economics (Honours) majoring in Applied Statistics.